The Registry Of Ex-Military Land-Rovers Au, NZ, etc

 This history is by no means complete, if you have any information about any of the Project Perentie vehicles, or any photographs of them please send or e-mail them to REMLR.

 Project Perentie stemmed from the Australian Army requirement for a replacement for the Series 3 fleet, and the remaining Series 2 and 2a specialist vehicles.
-The Armies requirements were first released at a briefing to industry in July 1982, and tenders were released to manafacturers for supply of three vehicles in each category for evaluation by the Army.
+The Armies requirements were first released at a briefing to industry in July 1982, and tenders were released to manufacturers for supply of three vehicles in each category for evaluation by the Army.
 Those categories being 1 ton and 2 ton payloads.

 Of the seven 2 ton submissions the Land Rover 110 6x6 and Mercedes-Benz Unimog U1300 were selected for evaluation.

 The evaluation vehicles were then handed over to the Army for extensive testing.
 One of each vehicle type was subjected to accelerated durability trials at the Army's Trials and Proving Wing at Monegeeta near Melbourne.
-Whilst the other two vehicles were involved in a very comprihensive series of user studies.
+Whilst the other two vehicles were involved in a very comprehensive series of user studies.
 This included hot wet trials at Tully in North Queensland, and cold weather trials at Khancoban in the Snowy Mountains.
-Various Army units around australia were also given an opportunity to trial the different vehicles.
+Various Army units around Australia were also given an opportunity to trial the different vehicles.

 Tenders for production numbers of the vehicles closed in October 1983.
 This tender called for 2500 1 ton and 400 2 ton vehicles to be produced over a three to four year period commencing in May 1986 with initial vehicles.
 The volume of the vehicles were to be delivered beginning in May 1987.
 Six basic types of the 1 ton and three types of the 2 ton were specified.